We are doing science for policy

 The methodology for establishing the inventory and the subsequent analysis can be found in the JRC Report published earlier this year 'Accelerating progress in the Replacement, Reduction and Refinement of animal testing through better knowledge sharing'.

-Read more at: Holley, Tracey; Bowe, Gerard; Campia, Ivana; Belz, Susanne; Berggren, Elisabet; Janusch Roi, Annett; Wittwehr, Clemens; Whelan, Maurice (2017): "Inventory of the 3Rs knowledge sources" European Commission, Joint Research Centre (JRC) PID
+Read more at: Holley, Tracey; Bowe, Gerard; Campia, Ivana; Belz, Susanne; Berggren, Elisabet; Janusch Roi, Annett; Wittwehr, Clemens; Whelan, Maurice (2017): "Inventory of the 3Rs knowledge sources" European Commission, Joint Research Centre (JRC) [Dataset] PID